dunnl/tealeaves/README.md

 operations of this representation, such as capture-avoiding substitution or a well-formedness predicate and prove theorems about these operations abstractly.
-By "abstractly" we mean that these theorems are definitions are polymorphic over syntax.
-It is then possible to use these polymorphic operations and theorems with any concrete syntax by providing a certain typeclass instance, that of a decorated traversable monad.
+By "abstractly" we mean that these theorems and definitions are polymorphic over syntax.
+It is then possible to use these polymorphic operations and theorems with any concrete syntax by providing a certain typeclass instance for the syntax, that of a decorated traversable monad.

 [![Generalized Kleisli composition](http://comono.id/tealeaves/tealeaves_kleisli_composition.png)](http://comono.id/tealeaves/Tealeaves.Singlesorted.Classes.DecoratedTraversableMonad.html#kcomposedtm)